openai/evals/docs/run-evals.md

 If you have to stop your run or your run crashes, we've got you covered! `oaievalset` records the evals that finished in `/tmp/oaievalset/{model}.{eval_set}.progress.txt`.
 You can simply rerun the command to pick up where you left off.
 If you want to run the eval set starting from the beginning, delete this progress file.

 Unfortunately, you can't resume a single eval from the middle.
-You'll have to restart from the beginning, so try to keep your individual evals quick to run.
+You'll have to restart from the beginning, so try to keep your evals quick to run.